1. HARBORVIEW PARK - COUNTY GRANT

 1. SEAWALL EXTENSION CITY PROJECT & U.S. ARMY CORP OF ENGINEERS (USACE) PROJECT

 Work will include extending the seawall and promenade from the existing terminus just East of Madison Ave to Wilmington Ave and extend down Wilmington Ave.
 The City has received HPC, SHPO and NJDEP CAFRA Permit for the project.
 The City anticipates completing final design in 2024.
 The City has been awarded a FEMA Flood Mitigation Assistance Grant and has been identified for further review.
-The City has begun the review with FEMA but have to complete our permit conditions for the NJDEP CAFRA permit before we can proceed.
 The USACE project extends 200 ft each side of the Wilmington Ave – Beach Ave Intersection.
 The USACE is in the final design stages and working on Project Partnership Agreement.
+The City anticipates bidding the project in May/June but we have to wait for final signoff from FEMA for the grant funding.

 For more information: Seawall Plans, Seawall Landscape Plans, USACE Feasibility Report, Seawall Renderings, 260202_22003409G - Full Set - Final Design Plans.pdf